mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 #### Summary

-Each of these methods has its strengths and limitations, and the choice depends on factors such as the computational expense of the model, computational resources available and the desired accuracy of the posterior estimation.
+Each of these methods has its strengths and limitations, and the choice depends on factors such as the computational expense of the model $\textbf{f}(\textbf{x})$, computational resources available and the desired accuracy of the posterior estimation.
 For a visual guide to design space exploration and its connection to MCMC and grid search, refer to [this post]({% post_url 2024-12-01-design-space-exploration %}).

 ## 7. Posterior Distribution

 To obtain an accurate prediction of the posterior distribution with full coverage, we employ the Metropolis-Hastings algorithm...

+Once the posterior has been sampled, it needs to be analysed to determine the statistical summaries...

 Now we can analyse the posterior distribution to draw conclusions or make predictions.
 This might involve calculating summary statistics, credible intervals or making comparisons between different parameters values.